erroxml/Honeybee-scRNA-seq/README.md

-This is the original code for honeybee brain single-cell transcriptome sequencing.
+This is the code for honeybee brain single-cell transcriptome sequencing.